shubhayu-64/shubhayumajumdar/content/jobs/IICBackend/index.md

 ---

 - Upgraded the backend of a health application for updating the latest leads for COVID resources.
-- Built and shipped resource scrapers to improve new leads latency leveraging third-party and internal APIs
+- Built and shipped resource scrapers to improve latency by leveraging third-party and internal APIs
 - Took ownership of building a scalable user management system for multiple upcoming IIC projects.
 Currently being used in IIC Blog project.